crystallinzhang/crystallinzhang.github.io/content/_index.md

 Last summer, I worked in credit at an investment bank.
 In my past, I was an Effective Altruist, a debate coach, and a vet assistant.
 These days I identify most as a humanist.

 I try to have good epistemics and live the good life.
 I would like to add differential value to the world and I am exploring what that looks like.
-If you have ideas, send me an email.

 Find my admonymous [here](https://admonymous.co/crystal-lin-zhang).